Large dimensional analysis of general margin based classification methods: Numerical analysis

 \section{Numerical analysis}

-In this section, we apply the general theoretical results derived in Section \ref{perf} to several specific classification methods by numerically solving the nonlinear equations using the corresponding loss functions.
+In this section, we apply the general theoretical results derived in Section \ref{perf} to several specific classification methods by numerically solving the nonlinear equations for the corresponding loss functions.
 We aim to exploring and comparing different types of classifiers under various settings.
-Here we focus on homogeneous situations with $\bSigma_+=\bSigma_+$ and $\alpha_+=\alpha_-$ because in these situations the Bayes optimal classifiers are also linear and the classification performance can be exactly retrieved by the average precision derived in Proposition \ref{prop2}.
-One main goal is to provide some guidelines on how to optimally choose classifiers and tuning parameters for a given dataset in practice.
+Here we focus on homogeneous situations with $\bSigma_+=\bSigma_-$ and $\alpha_+=\alpha_-$ because in these situations the Bayes optimal classifiers are also linear and the classification performance can be exactly retrieved by the average precision derived in Claim \ref{prop2}.

 To examine the validity of our analysis and to determine the finite-size effect, we first present some Monte Carlo simulations to confirm that our theoretical estimation derived in Section \ref{perf} is reliable.
-Figures \ref{figure2} and \ref{figure3} show the comparison between our asymptotic estimations and simulations on finite dimensional datasets.
-We use the R packages $kernlab$, $glmnet$, and $DWD$ for solving SVM, PLR, and DWD (q=1) classification problem respectively.
-We didn't present simulation results for generalized DWD with $q\ne 1$ because we cannot find reliable software package for solving this problem.
-Here the dimension of the simulated data $p = 250$ and the data are generated according to (\ref{factor}) in Assumption \ref{assum1} with i.i.d normal noise.
-We repeat simulation 100 times for each parameter setting.
+The performance of a classification method is assessed through the average precision computed based on (\ref{precision}).
+Figures \ref{figure2} shows the comparison between our asymptotic estimations and simulations on finite dimensional datasets.
+We use the R packages $kernlab$, $glmnet$, $DWD$, and $DWDLargeR$ for solving SVM, PLR, DWD (q=1), and DWD (q=2) classification problem respectively.
+We didn't present simulation results for LUM and generalized DWD with non-integer $q$ because we cannot find reliable software package for solving this problem.
+The software package $DWDLargeR$ that is based on the algorithm developed in \cite{Defeng} does not provide the option for non-integer $q$.
+Here the dimension of the simulated data is $p = 500$ and the data are generated according to (\ref{factor}) in Assumption \ref{assum1} with i.i.d normal noise.
+We repeat the simulation 100 times for each parameter setting.
 The mean and standard errors over 100 replications are presented.

-From Figures \ref{figure2} and \ref{figure3}, we can see that our analytical curves show fairly good agreement with the simulation experiment.
+From Figure \ref{figure2}, we can see that our analytical curves show fairly good agreement with the simulation experiment.
 Thus our analytical formula (\ref{precision}) provides reliable estimates for average precision even under moderate system sizes.